Springfield Personal Injury Lawyer

 Information About Car Accidents in Springfield, MO

-T-bone crashes, and rollovers, but according to the Springfield Police
+and rollovers, but according to the Springfield Police Department (SPD),

-Department (SPD), the "vast majority of accidents" in the community
+the "vast majority of accidents" in the community are rear-end

-are rear-end collisions.
-In fact, the department states that rear-end
+collisions.
+In fact, the department states that rear-end crashes account

-crashes account for 80% of all accidents in Springfield.
-This type of
+for 80% of all accidents in Springfield.
+This type of accident is sometimes

-signals, failure to yield right of way, and cell phone use as being common
+yield right of way, and cell phone use as being common causes of motor

 Get Legal Representation